HJK-X/in-context-learning/README.md

 - The `polynomial-regression.ipynb` notebook tests the ability of a transformer to learn general polynomial regression.
 - The `knn-classification.ipynb` notebook tests the ability of a transformer to learn knn-based classification.

 - To recreate our models, run the `single-degree-polynomial-regression.ipynb` notebook.
+You can vary the args.training.task_kwargs["degree"] parameter to change the degree of the polynomial.

 To recompute our plots:
 - The `review.ipynb` notebook contains code to test a toy model and to plot the metrics of our pre-trained models and evaluate them on new data.